pranavpeter2050/community/README.md

 - Once it's finished loading, close the tab.
 - Open the app in a new tab.

+### Important - If using "Cloud functions".

+FireBase free plans only allows "Google services".
+So if we use any other browser as our push notification server then we'll get an error.
+If we are on the Paid plan, we'll not get the error but will be charged a fare.
+So to avoid getting the error we check if our push notification server endpoint is a google/chrome service.
+See `index.js: line 131`.

+"Since I'm not using **Cloud Functions** in this project, I'll remove the *check done above (index.js:131)*".
+See [video](https://www.udemy.com/course/pwa-with-vuejs-quasar-firebase/learn/lecture/21260322#overview) for more context.
 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.